Apr 19, 2024 1:55:14 PM

 Nanoemulsions are an important drug delivery mechanism.

-In order to pass nanoemulsions through sterilizing filters without losing product or clogging the filters, it is really important to have very narrow particle size distributions with virtually all of the particles less than 200 nm.
+In order to pass nanoemulsions through sterilizing filters without losing product or clogging the filters, it is really important to have very narrow particle size distributions with virtually all of the particles less than 220 nm, which is the rated membrane pore size of sterile grade filters.

 This phenomenon was first detailed by biotechnology company CORIXA.
 They found that in the sterilizing process they were losing a considerable amount of material of their nanoemulsion that was produced on a homogenizer.